JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/create_way.md

 Creates a new [way element](../general_information/elements.md#elements-description).
 In response you will receive way ID.

 !!! warning "To create new way you must operate inside an [open changeset](open_changeset.md)"
-    Insert the ongoing changeset ID `changeset` to the `request body`.
+    Insert the ongoing changeset ID `changeset` to the request body.
 After completing various operations on the element, you should [close a changset](close_changeset.md) (or it will [close automatically](../general_information/changesets.md#changesets-attributes)).
 You can also do multiple operations on many elements (create, update, delete) in one ongoing changeset.

-In `request body` the node's IDs `nd ref` and tags `tag` are also required (check the example).
+In request body the node's IDs `nd ref` and tags `tag` are also required (check the example).

 ### Request